 Registration Entries (.reg) file is used to add, modify, or delete registry entries.
 The Registry Editor (regedit.exe) uses .reg files to import and export registry subkeys and values.
 You can use these .reg files to distribute registry changes to several Windows-based computers.
 When you run a .reg file, the file contents merge into the local registry.

-As you can see from the image below, when you try to run a registry file (.reg) either by double-clicking it or via PowerShell, the following might be prompted.
+As you can see from the image below when you try to run a registry file (.reg) either by double-clicking it or via PowerShell.
 This guide will instruct you on how to fix this issue.

 RegistryEditorVersion Blank line [RegistryPath1] "DataItemName1"="DataType1:DataValue1" "DataItemName2"="DataType2:DataValue2" Blank line [RegistryPath2] "DataItemName3"="DataType3:DataValue3"